Meditation: Posture

+A 2018 pilot study scientifically compared the stability offered by three common meditation supports—a zafu cushion, a meditation bench, and a chair.
+The study found that the zafu provided the most stability against side-to-side body sway, while also concluding that chairs and benches are suitable alternatives for beginners, with chairs being specifically recommended for people with back pain or difficulty getting up from a low seated position.

 Frequency

 The Transcendental Meditation technique recommends practice of 20 minutes twice per day.
 Some techniques suggest less time, especially when starting meditation, and Richard Davidson has quoted research saying benefits can be achieved with a practice of only 8 minutes per day.
 Research shows improvement in meditation time with simple oral and video training.
 Some meditators practice for much longer, particularly when on a course or retreat.
 Some meditators find practice best in the hours before dawn.

 Supporting aids

 Use of prayer beads

 Some religions have traditions of using prayer beads as tools in devotional meditation.
 Most prayer beads and Christian rosaries consist of pearls or beads linked together by a thread.
 The Roman Catholic rosary is a string of beads containing five sets with ten small beads.
-The Hindu japa mala has 108 beads (the figure 108 in itself having spiritual significance), as well as those used in Gaudiya Vaishnavism, the Hare Krishna tradition, Jainism and Buddhist prayer beads.
+Eastern and Oriental Orthodox have traditions of using prayer ropes called Comboschini or Meqetaria as an aid to prayerful meditation.
+The Hindu japa mala has 108 beads.
+The figure 108 in itself having spiritual significance as the energy of the sounds equivalates to Om, as well as those used in Gaudiya Vaishnavism, the Hare Krishna tradition, and Jainism.

+Buddhist prayer beads also have 108 beads, but hold a different meaning.
+In Buddhism, there are 108 human passions that impede enlightenment.
 Each bead is counted once as a person recites a mantra until the person has gone all the way around the mala.
 The Muslim misbaha has 99 beads.
 There is also quite a variance when it comes to materials used for beads.
-Beads made from seeds of rudraksha trees are considered sacred by devotees of Shiva, while followers of Vishnu revere the wood that comes from the tulsi plant.
+Beads made from seeds of rudraksha trees are considered sacred by devotees of Shiva, while followers of Vishnu revere the wood that comes from the Tulsi plant, also known as Holy Basil.